benhuson/expire-users/readme.txt

 == Upgrade Notice ==

 = 0.9 =
-Expired dates are displayed as red and JavaScript/CSS files are only loaded on the required pages in admin.
+Expired dates are displayed as red.
+Dates are internationalized and JavaScript/CSS files are only loaded on the required admin pages.

 = 0.8 =
 Added [expire_users_current_user_expire_date] shortcode and force check if user expired on login.